fourieraudio/node-capnp/README-FOURIER.md

 * Bumped dependencies and merged PRs to resolve V8 compatibility issues, so that the package can be used with Electron 20.
 * Modified source code and build scripts to support Win32.
-* Modified build scripts to support cross-compilation from Linux to Win32 or Darwin.
+* Modified build scripts to support cross-compilation from Linux to Win32 or Darwin, and cross-compilation between CPU architectures.
 (In the case of Win32, this requires us to use a prebuilt `node.capnp` binary, because `node-gyp` doesn't support true cross-compilation.)

 For the original documentation, see [`README.md`](README.md).